cldf-clts/clts-legacy/README.md

 Cross-Linguistic Transcription System
 =====================================

+**+++IMPORTANT DISCLAIMER+++**

+Software and data underlying this repository are currently under heavy maintenance and will probably still change a lot before we will be able to publish a first official version.
+We would therefore kindly request all potential users to **NOT** re-use this software for their own applications in this stage and instead wait until we have a first officially published **citeable** version.

 This is an attempt to create a system that allows to translate and compare different phonetic transcription systems.

 For starters, try this quick example: